libAtoms/QUIP/Tools/quippy/doc/tutorial.rst

   >>> print al.energy                             # Method 2
   ...

-Method 1 uses used a Python feature called `list comprehension
+Method 1 uses a Python feature called `list comprehension
 <http://docs.python.org/tutorial/datastructures.html#list-comprehensions>`_
 to build a list with one entry for each frame in our :class:`AtomsList`.
 The second method works in the same way but saves